stregato/master/woland/WHITEPAPER.md

 3. The process compares the data and metadata of each replica across the hierarchical structure.
 For each node in the structure, the process copies the data files that may be missing.
 Metadata records instead are merged and  a new file is created with them.
 Other metadata files are deleted.

 ## Implementation
-The concepts described above are implemented in a library called massolit with reference to the literary club of the famous novel "The master and margarita".
+The concepts described above are implemented in a library called woland with reference to the famous novel "The master and margarita".
 The library is written in Go but can be used from any language that supports dynamic libraries.
-The library is available on GitHub at http://github.com/stregato/master/massolit.
-The name recalls the concept of mass as location that stores information.
+The library is available on GitHub at http://github.com/stregato/master/woland.

 At the same GitHub location there is a sample application that uses the library to implement a simple chat application.
 The application is called Margarita and it is available at http://github.com/stregato/master/margarita.

 ### Access
-Massolit supports multiple storage services, including S3, WebDAV.
+Woland supports multiple storage services, including S3, WebDAV.
 SFTP and local file system.
 The storage service is abstracted by an interface and can be easily extended to support other services.
 The storage service is identified by the URL and this is one of the required information for access to the safe.
 Besides the URL, the path location in the storage is required.
 Furthermore the peer needs the public key of the safe creator to verify the _manifest_ and the _changelog_.
 For redundancy reasons, the safe may be mirrored on different storage services and the peer would need the URL of all the mirrors.